deerbabyphotos/deerbabyphotos.github.io/_includes/rates.md

 The session will take place in the comfort of your home and it includes

--  _my time and expertise during the shoot and post-processing
+_-  my time and expertise during the shoot and post-processing
-- _a 90 minute session with your newborn and family
+- a 90 minute session with your newborn and family
-- _all edited photos uploaded to a password protected online gallery (no watermarks)
+- all edited photos uploaded to a password protected online gallery (no watermarks)
-- _all edited photos in high resolution (no watermarks) on a memory stick, within 10 days of the session _ _the family will receive about 100 - 150 photos, which are a mix of color and B&W
+- all edited photos in high resolution (no watermarks) on a memory stick, within 10 days of the session the family will receive about 100 - 150 photos, which are a mix of color and B&W
-- _a phone consultation before the session to discuss planning, expectations, wardrobe...
+- a phone consultation before the session to discuss planning, expectations, wardrobe..._

 I will bring a variety of blankets and wraps.
 Please let me know if the natural light in your apartment is not great, so I can bring lighting equipment.